Section 26a Jurisdiction

 Other activities across, along or in the Tennessee River are not considered obstructions and therefore do not require a TVA Section 26a permit if they are conducted on privately-owned land.
 These activities may still require local, state or federal permits.
 See the list of activities below.

 Please note, however, that permission must be obtained from TVA before conducting any activities on TVA land.
-If you are planning an activity on TVA land, contact your local TVA Regional Watershed Office first.
+If you are planning an activity on TVA land, contact your local TVA Regional Contacts first.